For consultants, fractional CTOs & agencies Engagement playbook

 Property of the client

-• Run history on disk
+• Run history on the client's disk

 • One-page operator playbook